7 Soccer Tactics All Coaches Must Know (Win More Games)

 While this sacrifices their own attacking outlet and gives their opponents the initiative, it can be a very useful tactic to use if you are looking to keep a clean sheet or protect a lead in a match.

-The idea behind this style of play is to limit the time and space that your opponents have on the ball.
+The idea behind this style of play is to limit the space and time your opponents have on the ball.

 You allow them to play in front of your defence and low-lying midfield, only engaging when they come too near or venture into dangerous positions.